v-cakoll/docs.it-it/docs/framework/unmanaged-api/hosting/iclrvalidator-validate-method.md

  [in] Il nome del file da convalidare.

  `pe`
- [in] Un puntatore al buffer di file.
+ [in] Puntatore al buffer di file.

  `ulSize`
- [in] Le dimensioni in byte, del file da convalidare.
+ [in] Le dimensioni, in byte, del file da convalidare.

 ## <a name="return-value"></a>Valore restituito